dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

     const putres = await ctx.invoke(defaultS3).put('/my/test/key', "Test string from DBOS");
 ```

-***Note:*** **Function arguments to workflows, transactions, and communicators are logged to the database.
-This means that communicator functions are suitable for writing kilobytes of data to S3, that megabytes will possibly work, but gigabytes will cause great pain.
-Consider [having the client upload to S3 with a presigned post](#client-access-to-s3-objects) if the data is large.**
+Note that the arguments to `put` will be logged to the database.
+Consider [having the client upload to S3 with a presigned post](#client-access-to-s3-objects) if the data is generated outside of DBOS or if the data is larger than a few megabytes.

 ### Reading S3 Objects
 A string can be read from an S3 key with the following: